MisoRobotics/ansible-misorobotics.ros/README.md

 # Ansible Collection - misorobotics.ros

-Install and configure the Robot Operating System (ROS 1).
+Install and configure the Robot Operating System and related tools.